w3f/Grants-Program/applications/stardust.md

 Defirate has a good in-depth explanation of both how perpetual contracts work and how they can be hedged to earn the nominal interest at the risk-free funding rate. (https://defirate.com/perpetual-contracts/)

 Ultimately, our proposed stablecoin isn't a managed token or backed by an underlying asset.
 Instead, the stablecoin smart contract purchases and returns a tokenized, engineered bundle of options and perpetual contracts that, combined, ensure a stable price relative to the pegged currency in the future.
 We term this type of asset a 'synthetic' stablecoin, termed because it is the exact same process as building a synthetic option.
-In addition, this process is similar to securitization whereby several financial products are pooled to yield a purchasable interest bearing security with a different risk-reward curve.
+In addition, this process is similar to securitization whereby several financial products are pooled to yield a purchasable interest-bearing security with a different risk-reward curve.

 The astute reader will observe that constructing these synthetic options will incur a cost.
 However, the advent of flash loans and depository institutions like AAVE allow the capital in the smart contracts to be deployed to generate risk-free interest, allowing the stablecoin contract to offset the cost of purchasing these options.
 We envision the smart contract assessing either a transaction fee for origination or a penalty for early withdrawals where users have not held the synthetic stablecoin long enough for the interest to offset the contract purchase fees and transaction costs.
 Though it varies dramatically, Bitcoin futures seem to have a 3.69% risk-free rate (https://quantpedia.com/what-is-the-bitcoins-risk-free-interest-rate/), the risk free rates at Binance for Perpetual contracts (the funding rate) is 0.01% every 8 hours (or an annualized rate of 11.57%).
-Meanwhile the fee to enter a perpetual ranges from 0.05%(dxdy) - 0.02% (Binance) so it is likely that these fees would be entirely covered by the interest payments on the overall stabilized value.
+Meanwhile, the fee to enter a perpetual ranges from 0.05%(dxdy) - 0.02% (Binance) so it is likely that these fees would be entirely covered by the interest payments on the overall stabilized value.

 ### Why Now & Risks

 Ultimately this is only possible today thanks to both the recent advancements in decentralized finance, and more importantly the liquidity in the market.
 One of the outstanding risks to this stable coin is if liquidity quickly dries up.
 An example of the impact of liquidity shocks on securitized financial derivatives is best seen by the 2008 financial crisis.
-Unlike traditional financial markets however, positions are monitored in real time and can be forcefully liquidated, preventing direct losses.
-However there are fundamental limits on how much stability this construct or any uncollateralized stablecoin could absorb.
+Unlike traditional financial markets however, positions are monitored in real-time and can be forcefully liquidated, preventing direct losses.
+However, there are fundamental limits on how much stability this construct or any uncollateralized stablecoin could absorb.
 One of the key outstanding questions, and the main exogenous risk that is currently unknown, is the strength of correlation between overall crypto prices, volatility, and its impact on the liquidity of decentralized financial markets.

 One of the primary anticipated challenges is the lack of regulatory oversight in the markets and the ability of individual companies to offer arbitrary leverage ratios.
-For example Binance is offering 125x leverage meaning some perpetual contracts are at risk of being forcibly liquidated even with less than a 1% price movement. (https://bitcoinist.com/binance-125x-leverage-sparks-criticism-from-community/) Our smart contract can simply repurchase another perpetual contract during liquidation, however a risk exists that market liquidity would dry up during periods of unprecedented volatility such as a major market crash.
+For example, Binance is offering 125x leverage meaning some perpetual contracts are at risk of being forcibly liquidated even with less than a 1% price movement. (https://bitcoinist.com/binance-125x-leverage-sparks-criticism-from-community/) Our smart contract can simply repurchase another perpetual contract during liquidation, however a risk exists that market liquidity would dry up during periods of unprecedented volatility such as a major market crash.
 Without liquid markets with leveraged counter-parties willing to absorb the risk, the synthetic stablecoin would be forced to return the money to the user in the underlying currency at the price of the stable peg, having done its job, but at the same time being unable to offer continued stability.

 Due to the use of options, perpetuals, and lack of human intervention, our proposed system is able to absorb far more volatility than algorithmically managed uncollateralized stablecoins.
 These implementations have strong negative feedback loops during periods of decreasing demand and, as of date, no robust solution for reducing supply.
 These struggles have caused many to fail even under benign conditions and these challenges will be dramatically amplified in the type of major market crash where liquidity in financial markets begins to dry up.
 At that point, the only efficient solution would be custodied collateralized assets by trustworthy centralized entities.